Help for start-ups – The support available for your start up

 - 6 Support for disabled people

-If you run a start-up business as an entrepreneur, there may be extra help available if you come under certain categories.
+If you run a start-up business as an entrepreneur, there is a variety of help for start-ups available, and there may be extra support you can access if you come under certain categories.

 Much of this help takes the form of mentoring and networking - but you should also be able to access targeted advice, support and even apply for loans and grants.